amftnj846650059/notes/README.md

 Next, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think through potential challenges and come up with solutions before they become problems.
 It will also help to keep you organized and on track with your goals.
  - 来自Helpful Assistant

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think through potential challenges and obstacles, so you're better prepared to tackle them.
+It will also help to keep you focused and on track with your goals.
+ - 来自n.p.s.